rohit12043/Waste-AI/README.md

 6. **Explainability** — Visual cue taxonomy per class mapped to confidence tier logic and bin rationale strings, assembled into an ordered XAI step list per prediction.

 ---

+## Note on Commit History

+This project was initially developed and maintained in **Kaggle Notebooks** during the early stages of experimentation and model development.
+As a result, a significant portion of the work (including data exploration, preprocessing, and model iterations) was completed outside this GitHub repository.

+The code was later consolidated and pushed to this repository for submission and collaboration purposes.
+Therefore, the commit history here may not fully reflect the total development effort or individual contributions made during the hackathon.

+All team members actively contributed throughout the development process, even if the commit distribution in this repository appears uneven.